chrisfanucchi/reading-notes/README.md

 ## Class Notes
 #### Growth Mindset
 Growth Mindset is a method for articulating a progressive means of acquiring and using knowledge.
-In incorporates a positive view of the rejects stagnation during the learning process and embraces a "Can Do / Will Do" methodology.
+In incorporates a positive view that rejects stagnation during the learning process and embraces a "Can Do / Will Do" methodology.

 3 reminders for growth mindset